 Customer stated that they inadvertently connected the speaker output to a mixer rather than the line output, and claimed it stopped working, no longer any output.
+Quite how this catastrophic failure occurred as a result of connecting to a high impedance input, not sure!

-Clean some of the compound away to see the damage (obliteration and vaporisation of the ICs and surrounding tracks)..
+Clean some of the compound away to see the damage (obliteration and vaporisation of the ICs and surrounding tracks)!!
 This one is going to be a challenge:

-The other side not as bad:
+The other channel was not as bad:

 After fitting new ICs